Stock market today: Wall Street falls after hot inflation report burns hopes for a June rate cut

 NEW YORK (AP) — U.S. stocks are sinking Wednesday on worries that what seemed like a blip in the battle to bring down inflation is turning into a trend.

-The S&P 500 was 1.2% lower in a wipeout where nine out of 10 stocks in the index fell.
-The Dow Jones Industrial Average was down 514 points, or 1.3%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 1.2% lower.
+The S&P 500 was 1% lower in a wipeout where roughly nine out of 10 stocks in the index fell.
+The Dow Jones Industrial Average was down 467 points, or 1.2%, as of 2:04 p.m.
+Eastern time, and the Nasdaq composite was 0.9% lower.

 Treasury yields also leaped in the bond market, raising the pressure on the stock market, after a report showed inflation was hotter last month than economists expected.
 It’s the third straight report to suggest progress on bringing high inflation down may be stalling.